Free medical code lookup

-This free extractor shows one Notat superpower: turning clinical text into reviewable OPCS-4 suggestions.
+A OPCS-4 code lookup that starts from the note, not the code book: paste clinical text and get reviewable OPCS-4 suggestions with evidence.
 Notat automates medical notes and coding in one beautiful app for doctors.

 Clinical note